tauamendonca/payflow-NLWT/README.md

 1st class: A brief introduction about Flutter, what it can do and how to create your first flutter app, along with some concepts like stateful and stateless.

-2nd class: (Watching in this moment) Splash and Login screens, layout only.
+2nd class: Splash and Login screens, layout only, with social login button.
+Styles and theme.
+Basic structure for the home page.

+3rd class: Firebase connection, social login.
+(implementing this class right now)

+4th class: TBA

+5th class: TBA

 ## Challenges